 Improve your game and have serious fun at

 Nike Junior Golf Camps

+Get ready for an amazing experience in Charlottesville, VA!
 Nike Junior Golf Camps is excited to return its overnight camp at University of Virginia this summer!
-Hosted by UVA's Ria Scott and Marissa Majors, our experienced coaches are eager to help girls and boys (ages 11-18) improve their game and make life-long memories in a fun, Division I golf environment.
+Hosted by UVA's Ria Scott and Annie Collom, our experienced coaches are eager to help girls and boys (ages 12-18) improve their game and make life-long memories in a fun, Division I golf environment.
 The staff is committed to helping each camper become a better player, and we hope all participants leave camp having established new friendships and more passion for the game!

 For the duration of the week, campers utilize the acclaimed Birdwood Golf Course at Boar's Head Resort - recently ranked No. 3 Best New Golf Course by Golf Digest and No. 2 Best Public Course.
 Campers will receive small group instruction at UVA's dedicated team practice facilities, the Dean Family Golf Performance Center and the Lew Oehmig Short Game Facility.

 This camp is open to any and all entrants (only limited by age, gender, and number).